alexciru/mlops-finalProject/reports/README.md

 > *experiments.*
 > Answer:

-For the project we used the cookiecutter data science project template.
-Where each of the folders had a specifict porpuse.
-The `data` folder is where the data is stored with different subfolders for the original data, the intermediated folder and for the final data used for the model.
+For the project, we used the cookiecutter data science project template.
+Where each of the folders had a specific purpose.
+The `data` folder is where the data is stored with different subfolders for the original data, the intermediated folder and the final data used for the model.
+Here we added a new folder to store the raw data from our dataset.
 The `doc` folder is where the documentation is stored.
-The `model` folder is where all the info related to model such as checkpoints and predictions. `Notebooks` is used to store the jupyters that where used during development.`references` is used to stored manuals. `reports` is where the html and reports are generated.`src` is where all the source files are.
-These are divided into subfolders depending of the porpuse of the files.
+The `model` folder is where all the info related to the model such as checkpoints and predictions. `Notebooks` is used to store the Jupiters that were used during development, ` references` is used to store manuals, `reports` is where the Html and reports are generated, `src` is where all the source files are.
+These are divided into subfolders depending on the purpose of the files.
+We also added the tests folder where we store unit tests scripts

 TODO:
 We did not used all the folders and deleted XXX and XXX directories.